How to Make an Interior Design Portfolio

 Many interior design clients are similar to an HR department flipping through resumes to find the ideal employee.
 They are looking for an attractive and easily digestible summary—one that hits the high points and leaves them begging for more.
 So, how do you accomplish that Herculean feat?

 It is a relatively easy task, provided you are organized and have all of the essential information on hand.
 Start by compiling images from projects you deem your best work.
 Include documents and certifications that highlight your abilities and accomplishments.
 And don’t forget to throw in a client recommendation or two.
 Remember, you are selling your creativity, range of expertise, specific skills and services.

 Follow these steps to make an interior design portfolio to give you the upper hand -- whether you are applying to schools, looking for a position in a design firm or as a business owner bidding on projects.

-1. Introduce yourself.
 Whether you are a high profile interior designer or someone coming up in the ranks, include a brief introductory piece that covers your education, qualifications, experience and overall design philosophy.
-Highlight and expand on your skills and areas of expertise -- for example, CAD drafting and rendering, commercial space planning, construction management and universal design are skills a client wants to know about.
+Highlight and expand on your skills and areas of expertise—for example, CAD drafting and rendering, commercial space planning, construction management and universal design are skills a client wants to know about.

-2. Be a show off.
 Here is your chance to present your work and demonstrate your versatility.
 Pick at least five of your best projects, representing a variety of styles and capabilities.
 These can consist of school assignments (if you are a recent graduate) paid projects or pro bono work.
-This section should include a breakdown each project in its entirety.
+This section should include a breakdown of each project in its entirety.